 Remain blank for a while after the reflection on day's events is complete

 While practicing the art of reflection, the day's realities need to be merely witnessed as they are

 Learn the skill of , thinking about ,seeing things without getting involved in them, or as they are

 In case the mind gets judgemental, by nature, become aware of it, drop it, no pondering, move ahead

 Being judgement also takes away the quality of being objective in our approach

 Benefits of the art of Self Reflection

-If practised consistently on a daily basis it will increase the awareness about ourselves: What is that which does not change?
+If practiced consistently on a daily basis it will increase the awareness about ourselves: What is that which does not change?

 Mind needs to recondition itself before it even starts to absorb Yoga, reflection helps with this reconditioning of the Mind